PTGus/push_swap/README.md

 # push_swap
-Because Swap_push isn’t as natural
+Because Swap_push isn’t as natural.

 Summary:
 In this project i will make a program that sorts data on a stack, with a limited set of instructions, using the lowest possible number of actions.
 To succeed i’ll have to manipulate various